GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    * Defines the output path for saving captured raytracing scenes
    * Use the macro **$(APP_NAME)** to insert the connected application's name into path

+- **Ray dispatch buffer size**:
+   * Defines the buffer size in system memory used for allocating ray dispatch data during scene capture

 .. image:: media/Workflow_Raytracing_Config.png

 **Crash Analysis Configuration**